w3f/polkadot-wiki/docs/learn/learn-nft.md

 nonessential for staking and collateral use cases where only identity and ownership verification are required.

-On the other hand, teleportation, i.e. a full transfer of identity ownership and metadata may be the optimal solution in the case of a full asset migration and the only available option for bridging mechanisms.
+Teleportation, i.e., a complete transfer of identity ownership and metadata, may be the optimal solution for a complete asset migration and the only available option for bridging mechanisms.

 Bridging to and from Substrate chains and EVM chains takes much effort but is a highly desired feature in the NFT industry.
 Merging the collector and customer base has significant implications,